Honduras - Country Commercial Guide

-The United States is Honduras’ largest trade and economic partner, accounting for 33.8 percent of total merchandise imports and 65 percent of general assembly imports.
-In 2021, U.S. exports of goods and services to Honduras were $6.5 billion, up 55 percent from 2020.
-Total Honduran imports grew by 35 percent by year-end 2021, resulting from an increase in external demand, investment, and the gradual reactivation of domestic economic activity.
+The United States is Honduras’ largest trade and economic partner, accounting for 36.9 percent of total trade, followed by China at 12.6 percent, and third being Mexico at 6.1 percent.
+In 2022, The Government of Honduras switched diplomatic recognition from Taiwan to the People’s Republic of China (PRC) in early 2023.
+Since then, government institutions have been actively promoting Chinese products and strongly encouraging businesses to work with the PRC.
+They also recently began strongly encouraging businesses to engage with and do business with Russia.
+U.S. exports of goods totaled $7.9 billion, up 25 percent from 2021.
+Total Honduran merchandise imports amounted to $15.2 billion and grew by 14.9 percent by year-end 2022, primarily attributed to purchases of petroleum products, foods and beverages, international commodity prices, and overall reactivation of the local economy.
 The United States-Central America-Dominican Republic Free Trade Agreement (CAFTA-DR), which entered into force in 2006, has boosted U.S. export opportunities and diversified the composition of bilateral trade.
 On average, U.S. exports to Honduras have more than doubled since 2005 (reported at USD 3.2 billion), the year before the implementation of this Free Trade Agreement (FTA).
 CAFTA-DR implemented important measures related to investment, customs administration and trade facilitation, technical barriers to trade, government procurement, intellectual property rights, transparency, labor, and environmental protection.
 As a result of this Free Trade Agreement, more than 95 percent of U.S. consumer and industrial goods exports to the Central America region that meet relevant rules of origin are no longer subject to tariffs.
+The government has been the subject of 9 new arbitration requests through the International Centre for Settlement of Investment Disputes (ICSID) since taking office.
+As a result, the government has threatened to pull out of ICSID.

-Honduras had a nominal GDP of USD 28 billion in 2021.
+Honduras had a nominal GDP of USD 32 billion in 2022.
 It is a low/middle-income country, with approximately 60 percent of its population living in poverty.
 Honduras has enjoyed moderate economic growth since 2010 with an average growth rate of 3.8 percent during the three years prior to COVID-19.
 Honduras also registered the second-highest trade-to-GDP ratio in Central America, only behind Panama and above the average in Latin America and the Caribbean.
 After being severely impacted by the pandemic and natural disasters, however, Honduras’ GDP contracted by 9 percent in 2020 but experienced a rebound of 12.5 percent growth in 2021.
-The International Monetary Fund predicts economic growth to be 3.4 percent in 2022.
+According to the International Monetary Fund, real Honduran GDP grew by 4 percent in 2022 and is predicted to grow by 3.7 percent in 2023.

 Top five reasons why U.S. companies should consider exporting to Honduras: